finos/rune-dsl/documentation/rosetta-modelling-component.md

 Occasionally the Rosetta mapping syntax is not powerful enough to perform the required transformation from the input document to the output document.
 In this case a *Mapper* can be called from a synonym :

 ```
-NotifyingParty:
-  + buyer
-    [value "buyerPartyReference" mapper "CounterpartyEnum"]
+fuelType string (0..1)
+  // value updated by mapper
+  [synonym MAPPERS_EXAMPLE_1 value "combustible" path "engineDetail->metric" mapper "Example1"]
 ```

-When the ingestion is run a class called CounterPartyMappingProcessor will be loaded and its mapping method invoked with the partially mapped Rosetta element.
+When the ingestion is run a class called `Example1MappingProcessor` will be loaded and its mapping method invoked with the partially mapped Rosetta element.
 The creation of mapper classes is outside the scope of this document but the full power of the programming language can be used to transform the output.

 #### Format

 A date/time synonym can be followed by a format construct.
 The keyword `format` should be followed by a string.
-The string should follow a standardised [date format](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) - e.g. :
+The string should follow a standardized [date format](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) - e.g. :

 ```
-[value "bar" path "baz" format "MM/dd/yy"]
+type EngineSpecification:
+	fabricationDate date (1..1)
+		[synonym FORMAT_EXAMPLE_1 value "fabricationDate" dateFormat "MM/dd/yyyy"]
 ```

 #### Pattern

-A synonym can optionally be followed by a the pattern construct.
+A synonym can optionally be followed by a pattern construct.
 It is only applicable to enums and basic types other than date/times.
 The keyword `pattern` followed by two quoted strings.
 The first string is a [regular expression](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) used to match against the input value.
 The second string is a replacement expression used to reformat the matched input before it is processed as usual for the basictype/enum.

 E.g. :

 ```
+type EngineSpecification:
+	guaranteePeriod int (1..1)
-[value "Tenor" maps 2 pattern "([0-9]*).*" "$1"]
+		[synonym FORMAT_EXAMPLE_1 value "guaranteePeriod" maps 2 pattern "([0-9])*.*" "$1"]
 ```

 ## Reporting Component